LukeGrahamLandry/franca/devlog.md

-  everything (including no jump tables, just if-chains) is roughly the same speed (ie. i can't tell the difference when just eyeballing the time to self-compile). so that's kinda disappointing. should probably take it out since it's extra code for no benifit.
+  everything (including no jump tables, just if-chains) is roughly the same speed (ie. i can't tell the difference when just eyeballing the time to self-compile). so that's kinda disappointing. should probably take it out since it's extra code for no benifit. really we've just learned that branch predictors are really good and it's not helpful for me to go fucking around with things.
 - reworked opt/fold to work with J.switch. my version is a regression, it doesn't handle phi nodes that become constant properly anymore (added a test case: fold2.ssa). but at least i understand how it works now and can come back later.